openmediavault/openmediavault-docs/administration/services/samba.rst

 Why the login keeps saying access denied?
 	This is more likely caused by two things:
 		- Permission issue (ACL or non default POSIX permission mode/ownership).
-Ffix the permissions in the shared folder.
+Fix the permissions in the shared folder.
 Samba runs as privileged (root) user, even so if parts of path don't have adecuate permissions, it will still respond access denied.
 		- Out of sync password in between linux and Samba.
 This is very rare but it has happened.
 Test in ssh the following [tt]smbpasswd username[/tt] enter password and try and login again.

 Why I can't edit files that other users have created?